-he Summer in the Southern Great Bear Instructional Photo Tour 2020 combines a day of professional photography instruction with eight days of exploration and photography in an exceptionally special, wild and pristine wilderness.
-You will be provided with the opportunity, the conceptual and creative tools, and the techniques needed to capture striking images of spectacular scenery and a diverse array of wildlife.
-Our "targeted" subjects will include Grizzly Bears, Black Bears, Humpback Whales, Sea Otters, land- and seascapes, and more.
-And, we'll do all this while traveling into the depths of the Great Bear Rainforest aboard a classic and spacious 70-foot schooner, the Passing Cloud.
+his one is it - our first ever 10-day Great Bear Rainforest SUPER VOYAGE!
+For 2022 we've extended our "normal" Summer in the Southern Great Bear Photo Op trip by an extra day to give us MORE time in the Great Bear.
+This means we can visit more photographic locations and have more route options than ever before.
+As always, our "targeted" subjects will include Grizzly Bears, Black Bears, Humpback Whales, Sea Otters, possibly coastal Gray Wolves and Spirit Bears, landscapes and seascapes, and more.
+And, we'll do all this while traveling into the depths of the Great Bear Rainforest aboard a classic and spacious 70-foot wooden schooner, the Passing Cloud.